Media-independent handover: Example MIH Scenario

-To illustrate the operation of MIH, let us take an example of a real-time gaming application, using DiffServ at the IP layer, being handed over from Mobile-Fi to WiMAX.
+To illustrate the operation of MIH, take an example of a real-time gaming application, using DiffServ at the IP layer, being handed over from Mobile-Fi to WiMAX.
 The application is currently using the Assured Forwarding Class 1, AF1, DiffServ service, and the Class 2 Real-Time Interactive Mobile-Fi service.

-Since the MIH standard is not yet finalized, this example is illustrative of the type of functionality that may be provided, as opposed to a firm guarantee of what will become available.
-Also the standard specifies the MIH messages.
-The use of those messages in any particular application is implementation dependent.
+Since the MIH standard is not yet finalized, this example is illustrative of the type of functionality that may be provided, as opposed to a guarantee of what will become available.
+Also, the standard specifies the MIH messages.
+The use of those messages in any particular application is implementation-dependent.
 The example below is for illustrative purposes only.